Upcoming Fairfax County Public Library Author Programs

 2008 Perspectives Series

-to 2006 and author of Surrender Is Not an Option: Defending America
+Bolton is the author of Surrender Is Not an Option: Defending America at the U. N. and Abroad.

-Conservative Cal Thomas and liberal Bob Beckel, authors of the syndicated USA Today column, “Common Ground” talked about their latest book, Common Ground: How To Stop the Partisan War That Is Destroying America.
+On Tuesday, May 6, Conservative Cal Thomas and liberal Bob Beckel, authors of the syndicated USA Today column, “Common Ground” talk about their latest book, Common Ground: How To Stop the Partisan War That Is Destroying America.
+Thomas is a veteran of both broadcast and print journalism and a panelist on the popular “Fox News Watch” show.
+Beckel is a veteran political consultant who appears regularly on CNN and “CBS This Morning.”

 2007 Perspectives Series